disclose/research-threats/README.md

 An ongoing collection of legal threats made against Security Researchers: over-reactions, demands, and cease & desist letters against good faith research.

-Includes many historical legal events copied with permission from @attritionorg, originally at [https://attrition.org/errata/legal_threats/](https://attrition.org/errata/legal_threats/).
+Includes many historical legal events copied with permission from @attritionorg, originally at [https://attrition.org/errata/legal_threats/](https://attrition.org/errata/legal_threats/), which is still maintained.
+Crowd-sourcing this data through this repository is strongly recommended by all parties.

 It doesn't matter that just about every company and product ships with vulnerabilities; security should be built into a product, rather than applied as a band-aid solution.
 Secure products are better, and a responsive security team should be an integral part of the development life cycle of that product.
+Vulnerabilities will happen; the response to those reports are what is important.
+Burning bridges and dismissing the good will of researchers offering to help secure your products does not benefit anyone.

 ## Is an incident missing from this list?

-Pull requests are welcome!
+Issues with links and information are welcome, pull requests are even better!

 ## For Companies

 Find examples below of **what *not* to do**.

 Embrace security researchers.
 Learn from the documented examples in this archive.
 Researcher's who have been threatened by naive entities while legitimately working to improve the security of a product should be a source of collaboration; they may know more about your systems than you do.
-Put researchers who voluntarily submit bugs & vulnerabilities in touch with your internal security teams, fix vulnerabilities, and coordinate responsible disclosure.
+Put researchers who voluntarily submit bugs & vulnerabilities in touch with your internal security teams, work together to fix vulnerabilities, and coordinate the disclosure to your customers and the public.

 - An **excellent coordinated disclosure** generally **boosts a company's public image** & customer confidence.
+It encourages researchers to work with you, not against you.

-- A **negative experience** can exponentially generate **negative publicity, sometimes even viral**.
+- A **negative experience** can exponentially generate **negative publicity, [sometimes even viral](https://en.wikipedia.org/wiki/Streisand_effect)**.

 Entities that engage researchers and respond quickly to security events are more likely to generate a positive experience.